EventStore/EventStore/docs/streams.md

 ### `$persistentSubscriptionConfig`

 `$persistentSubscriptionConfig` is a special paged stream that contains all configuration events, for all persistent subscriptions.
-It uses the `PersistentConfig` system event type, which records a configuration event.
+It uses the `$PersistentConfig` system event type (previously `PersistentConfig1`), which records a configuration event.
 The event data contains:

 - `version`: Version of event data